Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: FFLO state

 where the last term in Eq.~\eqref{eq:F-func_zeeman} represents the odd-frequency pairing correlation induced by the Zeeman field~\cite{bergeret:prl2001,chakraborty:prb2022}.
-The expression of the normal Green's function $\hat{\mathcal{G}}_{\mathrm{z}}$ is presented in Appendix~\ref{sec:g-func}.
-By using the obtained Green's function, the GL coefficient $a_{\mathrm{z}}(T)$ and the Meissner kernel $K_{{\mathrm{z}},\mu\nu}$ are calculated as
+The expression for the normal Green's function $\hat{\mathcal{G}}_{\mathrm{z}}$ is presented in Appendix~\ref{sec:g-func}.
+Using the obtained Green's function, the GL coefficient $a_{\mathrm{z}}(T)$ and the Meissner kernel $K_{{\mathrm{z}},\mu\nu}$ are calculated as~\cite{TS:prb2024}

-where $n=k_F^2/4\pi$ and $N_0 = n/\mu$ are the electron density per spin and the density of states per spin, respectively.
-To obtain Eqs.~\eqref{eq:GL_zeeman} and \eqref{eq:K_zeeman}, the momentum summation is replaced by the integration with respect to $\xi$: $\frac{1}{V_{\mathrm{vol}}}\sum_{\bm{k}} \rightarrow N_0 \int d\xi$.
-To derive Eq.~\eqref{eq:K_zeeman}, we subtracted and added the diamagnetic contribution in the normal state to avoid the formal divergence of the integrand~\cite{agd}.
+where $n=k_{\mathrm{F}}^2/4\pi$ and $N_0 = n/\mu$ denote the electron density per spin and the density of states per spin, respectively.
+To obtain Eqs.~\eqref{eq:GL_zeeman} and \eqref{eq:K_zeeman}, the momentum summation is replaced by an integration over $\xi$: $\frac{1}{V_{\mathrm{vol}}}\sum_{\bm{k}} \rightarrow N_0 \int d\xi$.
+To derive Eq.~\eqref{eq:K_zeeman}, we subtract and add the diamagnetic contribution in the normal state to avoid the formal divergence of the integrand~\cite{agd}.
+Equation~\eqref{eq:tqdef} becomes